 OpenTherm enabled controls have the ability to communicate with the boiler and modulate the boilers output.
 Therefore, OpenTherm enabled controls can be ErP Class 5, 6 or 8.
 Heating controls that cannot control the boiler intuitively are defined by ErP Class 1 (Hive is an ErP Class 1 thermostat and uses basic on/off control) or ErP Class 4 (Honeywell Home T4 uses TPI control which is a form of algorithmic on/off control).

 ErP Control Classifications are directly linked to the energy efficiency capabilities of the controls.
 Therefore, ErP Class 1 & 4 thermostats have been deemed less efficient when used with a modulation boiler than if ErP Class 5, 6 & 8 thermostats are used.

 In a nutshell - yes, but not necessarily in the true definition of the word.

 Most people understand a 'smart thermostat' to be a thermostat that can be controlled from a smartphone, tablet or smart home device (like a smart speaker).

 However this is not what a smart control is defined as.

 Back in April 2018, the UK Government attempted to improve the energy efficiency of the boilers being fitted in UK domestic properties by introducing a new standard called 'Boiler Plus'.
 This new standard defines a 'smart control' as one that can intelligently start the heating system at the right time to reach the user defined temperature set point (what we call 'Optimum Start') and a thermostat that can be programmed individually over 7 days.
-Not really a great improvement of the standard, based on the fact we were selling OpenTherm enabled controls that could do much more than this, prior to the introduction of Boiler Plus.
+This new definition was not really a great improvement of the standard, based on the fact we were selling OpenTherm enabled controls capable of much more than this, prior to the introduction of Boiler Plus.

 This is a really good question.
 But I have a few ideas.